hazel246/hazel246/README.md

 ### Project Focus:
 - Developing a quiz application that converts notes into quizzes to enhance study methods.
+- Web scrapers and data-driven mini projects

 ---

 ## <p align="center">🚀 Goals for 2025</p>
 - Master Python, data science, and machine learning.
 - Develop a unique app to help students succeed academically.
-- Build a strong presence on GitHub and LinkedIn.
+- Build a solid presence on GitHub & LinkedIn with impactful AI projects

 ---